FrederikHeck/FallenHarbor-Webshop/README.md

 # FallenHarbor-Webshop
-This a sample PHP-based webshop, made as a students project.
-Focus: Login and Shop-Funictionality, Static artistic design, JS with Ajax
+This is a sample PHP-based webshop, made as a students project.
+Focus: Login and Shop-Funictionality, Static artistic design, JS with Ajax.

+The theme of the webshop is a music store for an artist.

 The Website is hosted here: https://hafen.uber.space/FallenHarbor/